-The company microDimensions was founded as a spin-off of the Technische Universität München in 2011.
-As a provider of software solutions for the processing, visualization, and analysis of microscopic image data the company aims to speed up work-flows for pharmaceutical and biotech companies as well as researchers in the field of digital pathology.
+microDimensions was founded as a spin-off of the Technische Universität München in 2011.
+As a provider of software solutions and services for the processing, visualization, and analysis of microscopic image data the company aims to speed up workflows for pathologists, medical laboratories and institutes, pharmaceutical and biotech companies as well as researchers in the field of digital pathology.

-microDimensions’ first product Voloom®, released in 2012, gained lots of attention in the market as it is the first solution for the reconstruction of consecutive histology sections stored as virtual slides.
-In December 2013, microDimensions closed a financing round with three investment partners (HTGF, Bayernkapital, and a private investor).
-The fresh capital is used to intensify research and development for future products.
+microDimensions’ first product, Voloom®, gained lots of attention in the market as it is the first solution for the reconstruction of consecutive histology sections stored as virtual slides.
+In December 2013, microDimensions closed a financing round with three investment partners (HTGF, Bayern Kapital, and a business angel).

-microDimensions produces innovative software solutions for the processing, analysis, and visualization of biomedical imagery, in particular on a cellular level.
+microDimensions provides innovative software solutions and services for the processing, analysis, and visualization of biomedical imagery, in particular on a cellular level.
 Employees of microDimensions continuously strive to create efficient algorithms fulfilling highest quality standards.
 A particular focus of the company is to offer digital pathology software that can be integrated into the existing customer workflow seamlessly.

-Customers of microDimensions are pathologists and image analysts working with whole slide imaging devices for medical research and patient diagnosis.
-With the products of microDimensions our customers are able to create new information extracted from existing images and speed up the laboratory or diagnostic workflow through increased automation.
+Customers of microDimensions are pathologists and image analysts working with digital slide images for medical research and patient diagnosis. microDimensions’ customers are able to create new information extracted from existing images and speed up the laboratory or diagnostic workflow through increased automation.
 By providing tools and services for professional online exchange we support our customers to improve diagnosis and research and to make healthcare more precise and profound health care, improving diagnosis and research by means of digitization and automation.

 Our team has a combined 60+ years of experience in the development of sophisticated technologies and software for computer aided diagnosis and microscopic image processing especially in the field of digital pathology. microDimensions has established a biomedical network and partnerships with manufacturers of medical technology and the pharmaceutical industry.
 Our technical expertise in combination with a strong network of partners like e.g. 3DHISTECH, Huron Digital Pathology or Bitplane leverages the success of products developed by microDimensions.